SerjeiMikailov/shellb/README.md

 ShellB runs commands in system level by default.
 If some command "don't exist" ShellB will execute in system level.

-For exemple: Npm commands or compilers like clang are external commands, then ShellB will execute them equally but in system level using you default shell.
+For exemple: Npm commands or compilers like clang are external commands, then ShellB will execute them equally, but in system level using your default shell.

 ---